dgfitch/dittohead/README.md

 We are going to use a two-step process of a copier client and a watcher daemon.
 It needs to be agnostic about the file structure on both sides.

+We are not planning to support simultaneous uploads from two machines to the same directory.

 ## Copier client